Thinking of selling old jewelry? These are the common ways to resell fine gold, diamond, gemstone and other jewelry:

 WP Diamonds pros

 - Clean, easy-to-use site for selling jewelry online

-- Easy process, including FedEx round-trip shipping, and $100,000 insurance
+- Easy process, including FedEx round-trip shipping, and $150,000 insurance

 WP Diamonds cons